Lloyd Johnson - Mississippi's Best Community Newspaper

 He is survived by his wife of 62 years Phyllis Holder Johnson; his three children Stephanie Gebhardt, Stacie Rouze and Lee Johnson; seven grandchildren; eight great-grandchildren.

-A funeral is scheduled with immediate family for July 12, 2020.
+A funeral was held July 14, 2020, with immediate family.
 In lieu of flowers, donations can be made to Sugar Land Baptist Church, 16755 SW Freeway, Sugar Land, Texas 77479.